Skip to content

 Alabaster has an LRV of 82, so it is right on the edge of white and off-white.

-Natural Choice has an LRV of 74, which is near the bottom of the off-white scale, so it teeters between off-white and beige/tan.
+Natural Choice has an LRV of 74, which is about average for off-white paint colors.
 I would say that in a well lit room, Natural Choice stays in the off-white range.
+The only time that it would read “white,” is when it is the only white in a room.

-Natural Choice and Alabaster are both yellowy-orange white/off-whites.
-Don’t let the sound of orange and yellow scare you!
+Natural Choice and Alabaster both have neutral beige undertones.
+Like all beige paint colors, they fall somewhere in the orange region of the color wheel.
+Don’t let the sound of that scare you!
 Every white, beige, gray, black, etc. is somewhere on the color wheel.

 Remember!
 These photos have zero light reflecting off of the walls.
 So the colors appear darker than they will in your house with a light source.